Skip to main content

 • Living Learning Community Event: Tour of FBI CJIS (Criminal Justice Information Services) Facility

-• Guest Speaker: Quinn Embrey - New York OCME
+• Quinn Embrey - New York OCME

-• Guest Speaker: Ken Sanford - Biometric Research
+• Ken Sanford - Biometric Research

 • Nathan Weston - Foster and Freeman